 - Paint that looks chalky or powdery

-Sometimes, you’re just ready for something new to give your home a makeover, and a fresh coat of exterior paint can go a long way toward creating a neat, new look you’ll love.
+Sometimes, you’re just ready for something new to give your home a makeover, and a fresh coat of exterior paint can go a long way toward creating a neat, new color scheme for your home that you’ll love.

 Consider repainting if: